 Serving size: 2 - 3 halved falafels in pita pockets, 3 - 4 halved for a large roll, 4 to 5 for a plate.

-7. Make ahead / reheating: Falafel is one of those foods that's truly best served fresh out of the fryer.
-But the best way to store / reheat is in an airtight container in the fridge for up to 5 days (really!).
+7. Reheating: Falafel is one of those foods that's truly best served fresh out of the fryer.
+But the best way to store / reheat cooked falafel is in an airtight container in the fridge for up to 5 days (really!).
 Microwave to reheat (really!)
 THEN spray with plenty of oil and bake at 200C/390F for 5 minutes just until the surface is crispy again.

 8. Nutrition per falafel: